Every Child Can! Guidelines

 Qualifications to Participate

-High school graduation completed or within 6 months of graduation.
+High school graduation completed and the age of 18 are required.
 There are no instrument proficiency requirements.
 (No audition is required.)
 There will be no auditor status for this course.

 Fees

-Recommended fee for the course is $95 US, or a fee within the suggested range of $70-$125 US.
+Average fees for the course range from $95-125 USD.
 Fees will vary, depending upon the sponsor’s specific costs—trainer’s fees and expenses, A-V or venue rental, other overhead costs, anticipated enrollment, etc., less any subsidies available to the sponsoring organization/event.
-This fee must include SAA’s materials and participation fee per participant of $30 US / $40 CAN.
+SAA’s fee of $30 USD per participant for materials, participation and registration must be included.

 Course Approval